alexcu2718/fdf/README.md

 ```

 BE WARNED, I CLONE THE LLVM REPO TO CREATE A SUSTAINABLE ENVIRONMENT FOR TESTING, I DO THIS SPECIFICALLY IN /tmp
-so this will be deleted at next shutdown, same goes for macos,
+so this will be deleted at next shutdown, same goes for macos (Provides option to delete afterwards)
 *not BSD (well, I only played around in QEMU, seems they've got a distinctively different system)*

-IT DOES provide the option to delete this though

 This runs a **comprehensive** suite of internal library+CLI tests as well as benchmarks.